creative-connections/Bodylight-docs/reference/usersguide/chartjs.md

 delimite by `;` there might be x values delimited by `,` followed by y values delimited by `,` and so on.

-## bdl-chartjs-barplot
+## `bdl-chartjs-barplot`

-barplot chart with minimum/maximum and normal range
+barplot chart with extreme limits and normal limits to be shown
 ```xml
 <bdl-chartjs-barplot
   id="id11"